deku-scrubs/khaos-scrub/Readme.md

-# khaos-node
+# khaos-scrub

-A Khaos template to start new node.js projects quickly.
+A Khaos template to make a new scrub.

 ## Installation